rozsass/text-dev-editor/_pages/example-edits.md

 3. "In fact, some important economic variables are well approximated by a lognormal distribution."
 *"Some important economic variables" is not well defined, needs either an example or focus.*
 4. "Indeed, ARMA models can capture complicated patterns of serial correlation by mixing features of gradual decay with specific values for specific orders of serial correlation."
-*"Mixing features of gradual decay with specific values for specific orders" is difficult to understand, as features, values and orders are not specified.
+*"Mixing features of gradual decay with specific values for specific orders" is difficult to understand as features, values and orders are not specified.
 Needs examples.*